 “Armed with a 10-string classical guitar, Anderson explores the intersections between jazz, classical, and world music with spontaneity and dynamism.” – Earshot Jazz

-A native to the Northwest, Matthew Anderson is a graduate from Cornish College of the Arts and an educator with an emphasis on Baroque and Latin American styles.
+A native to the Northwest on Duwamish land, Matthew Anderson is a graduate from Cornish College of the Arts and an educator with an emphasis on Baroque and Latin American styles.
 He was a soloist at St. James Cathedral from 1997 to 2007, where he specialized in the works of J. S. Bach.
 Matthew next explored the electric guitar, releasing two albums with the Seattle band The Endeavors in 2009, The Fine Art of Persuasion and Highway to Me (Spotify, iTunes).
-A proponent of new music also, he premiered Kevin Callahan’s The Fourth Stream in 2011, which was inspired by Seattle’s golden jazz-club era and the music of Jimi Hendrix.
+A proponent of new solo music, he premiered Kevin Callahan’s The Fourth Stream in 2011, which was inspired by Seattle’s golden jazz-club era and the music of Jimi Hendrix.
 Since 2016 he has been arranging the music of Egberto Gismonti and other popular composers for classical guitar, naming his project Cathedral of Trees after Gismonti’s musical compositions inspired by the rainforest.
 In 2018 Anderson was chosen to perform in Earshot’s Jazz: The Second Century Series at the vibrant Chapel Performance Space, Seattle.